 Animal welfare advocacy organizations have continued to back proposals to further extend the reach of the AWA.
-Although a variety of such proposals were introduced in the 110th Congress, only one, the Pet Safety and Protection Act of 2009 (H.R.
-3907/S. 1834), had re-emerged as of the end of the first session of the 111th Congress (see "Pet Safety and Protection Act of 2009," below).
+Several such proposals were introduced in the 110th Congress.
+The Pet Safety and Protection Act of 2009 (H.R.
+3907/S. 1834) was reintroduced in the 111th Congress, as was the Puppy Uniform Protection and Safety Act (H.R.
+5434/S. 3424).
+The bills saw no further action in the 111th Congress.